Safe Foreign Real Estate Investment:

 Source of Funds Confirmation

-Where did the money come from: savings, property sale, inheritance
+Where the money came from: savings, property sale, inheritance

 Recipient Account Details

-Preferably escrow account or Israeli advisory company account, not personal account of foreign developer
+Preferably escrow account or Israeli advisory company account, not a foreign developer's personal account

 Form 2513

 Contact your bank's foreign currency coordinator at least two weeks before planned transfer date.
-Present all documents upfront and get written confirmation they're sufficient.
-Foreign real estate deals have fallen due to a week's banking delay — when closing date doesn't wait.
+Present all documents in advance and get written confirmation they're sufficient.
+Real estate deals have fallen due to a week's banking delay — when the closing date doesn't wait.

 Step 6: Title Registration